perusio/nginx-reverse-proxying-beyond/README.md

 confortable with LAMP or *BSD web stacks.

 Each chapter has several exercises.
-Some solved that are worked through in the book and some to be solved that have the solutions here.
+Some solved that are worked through in the book and some proposed.
+For the later we provide the
+here.

 The repo is organized following the book structure, with directories